 In the corner was a round table and a chair, on the wall, a mirror.
 Jenni smiled too sweetly at herself.
 Slender and trim.
 She smiled and patted her prim blonde hair, then put one hand under a breast and frowned.
 Need more there!
 She downed the whiskey.

 “Ugh!” she grimaced.
 “Needs ice!”

 Jenni grabbed the ice bowl and headed for the office.
 As she approached the door, the bolt turned by itself.
 She unlocked it, but now the knob wouldn’t turn.
 She twisted the knob.
 She rattled the door.
 Nothing.
 She was trapped.
 “Oh shit,” she repeated, then “Fuck it!
 Who needs fuckin’ ice!”

-She brought her glass and her bottle, and for a while, stared wistfully out the window.
+She took her glass and bottle, and for a while, stared wistfully out the window.
 After a time, she sighed and put her fourth drink on the table.

 Something groaned.
 Petrified, Jenni turned to see a withered hand stretch from under the bed.
 The light bulb popped.
 Only the streetlamp flickered through the window.
 Frantic, she ran to the door.
 The knob still wouldn’t turn!
 The bolt locked by itself again!
 Jenni jerked around, her back to the door.

 From under the bed it came, a dark figure with frail arms and a bloated belly.
 It slithered up to Jenni who slid down to the floor, her mouth uttering silent screams.
 The phantom grinned with long, needle like teeth.
 He cackled hoarsely.

 “You are hopeless, wretched, ugly.
 You will be fat and frivolous and everybody will hate you!”